 - date decision effective

-Data processor- Tameside Metropolitan Borough Council (TMBC) hosts for the NR3 register on behalf of the NAFN .As data processor, TMBC facilitates licensing authorities’ input of data onto the NR3 register to assist them when undertaking activities under sections 51, 59 and 61 Local Government (Miscellaneous Provisions) Act 1976 and section 46 Town Police Clauses Act 1847.
+Data processor- Tameside Metropolitan Borough Council (TMBC) hosts the NR3 register on behalf of the NAFN .As data processor, TMBC facilitates licensing authorities’ input of data onto the NR3 register to assist them when undertaking activities under sections 51, 59 and 61 Local Government (Miscellaneous Provisions) Act 1976 and section 46 Town Police Clauses Act 1847.

 Data sharing - We share information with TMBC.
 We may share with and receive information from other licensing authorities who are members of the NAFN.